 As Suu Kyi was sentenced to three years hard labour, reduced to eighteen months of further house arrest, Yettaw was given seven years for the bizarre visit he made, supposedly sent by God to warn the Nobel Peace Laureate that she was going to be assassinated.

-So I suppose we should be feeling sorry for the bumbling, delusional Yank, but it's pretty difficult to do so as you see him safely whisked away in a private jet to Thailand, and then back to the sanction of the US.
+So I suppose we should be feeling sorry for the bumbling, delusional Yank, but it's pretty difficult to do so as you see him safely whisked away in a private jet to

 Suu Kyi’s international counsel, Jared Genser, went public this week with a plea to the world about how to react to the plight of his high profile client.
-In the International Herald Tribune, he urged caution against focusing too heavily on Suu Kyi “to the exclusion of the broader situation in Myanmar”.
-He says she wants the focus to be on the suffering of the country’s 47 million people “under an authoritarian and inept junta”.
+In the International Herald Tribune, he urged caution against focusing too heavily on Suu Kyi “to the exclusion of the broader situation in

 The point client and counsel are making is that even if this Yettaw excuse hadn’t swum in for the junta, the thousands of political prisoners would still be in prison, rape would still be used as a weapon of war against ethnic minorities, villages would still be destroyed at the junta’s whim, refugees would still risk their lives for freedom, and next year’s elections would still go ahead – all based on an illegitimate constitution.

 Canada has taken the opportunity to stick one in the eye of Than Shwe with its decision to stay the deportation of a Burmese refugee who fled his home country after having been forced into the military as a child soldier.
 Nay Myo Hein was supposed to have been deported this week, but in a “compassionate gesture” the Canadians have seemed to accept he would not be facing a warm homecoming, given he not only escaped the military but has since been active in demonstrating against the junta.